KnowageLabs/Knowage-Documentation/functionalities-guide/Chart/ka_user_chart.rst

 The parallel chart is a way to visualize high-dimensional geometry and multifarious data.
 The axes of a multidimensional space are represented by parallel lines, usually equally spaced-out, and a point of the space is represented by a broken line with vertices on the parallel axes.
 The position of the vertex on an axis correspond to the coordinate of the point in that axis.

 To create a parallel chart select a dataset with at least one attribute and two columns with numerical values.
-You can find an interesting example of dataset in :numref:`exampleofdatsetparallel` where we display some of its rows.
+You can find an interesting example of dataset in the next table where we display some of its rows.

 .. _exampleofdatsetparallel:
 .. table:: Example of dataset for the parallel chart.